Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/deep-dives/cmk.md

 The MySQL server has its data encrypted by a Data Encryption Key (DEK), which itself is encrypted by a Key Encryption Key, which is stored in Key Vault, and has access controls applied to it.
 These controls mean that if the MySQL server Managed Identity has its access revoked, it can no longer access the DEK, which means it cannot access the encrypted data.

-There is more documentation for this here - https://docs.microsoft.com/en-us/azure/mysql/concepts-data-encryption-mysql
+There is more documentation for this here - [Azure Documentation](https://docs.microsoft.com/en-us/azure/mysql/concepts-data-encryption-mysql)

 ### AKS